Working with evolutionary models#

 ../_images/tutorials_read_isochrone_27_0.png

-Extracting a cooling curve#
+Extracting a cooling track#

 [10]:

-cooling_box = read_iso.get_cooling_curve(mass=10.,
+cooling_box = read_iso.get_cooling_track(mass=10.,

 ages=None,